-WHEN: Saturday, August 3rd
+WHEN: Saturday, August 1st

 TIME: Setup begins at 8 AM, show begins at 9 AM.
+Show generally runs until at least 4 for Intermediates and earlier for Novices.

 SHOW HOSTESS: Amanda Reed

 COST: \$25 for Intermediate (full show), \$20 for Novice (full show), \$10 for Performance & Fun Classes Only (either Intermediate or Novice Performance).